 Here are some more cool closet organizing ideas.

-Store folded bed sheets and pillow cases into one unfolded pillowcase of the same set.
-That way, when you set out to change you bed linen, you don’t have to go hunting for the matching pillowcase.
+Store folded bed sheets and pillowcases into one unfolded pillowcase of the same set.
+That way, when you set out to change your bed linen, you don’t have to go hunting for the matching pillowcase.